 About DryPhoneSpeakers.com

-DryPhoneSpeakers is the tool I wanted the first time I got a phone wet.
-It’s a simple, browser-based audio toolkit that plays low-frequency patterns which may help loosen trapped droplets near the speaker opening—so you can try a safe first step and hear the difference right away.
+DryPhoneSpeakers is the tool we wanted the first time a phone got wet.
+It’s a simple, browser-based audio toolkit that plays controlled low-frequency patterns that may help loosen trapped droplets near the speaker opening—so you can try a safe first step and hear the difference right away.

-Because when your speaker sounds muffled or buzzy, you start searching—and you find a lot of advice that’s either unclear or risky.
-After enough real-life mishaps (rain, sinks, spills, drops), I kept seeing the same pattern: water trapped behind tiny speaker openings, volume drops, audio turns crackly, and you’re left wondering if the phone is actually okay.
+When your speaker sounds muffled or buzzy, you start searching—and you find a lot of advice that’s either unclear or risky.
+After enough real-life mishaps (rain, sinks, spills, drops), we kept seeing the same pattern: water trapped behind tiny speaker openings, volume drops, audio turns crackly, and you’re left wondering if the phone is actually okay.

-Hi, I’m Hunter from Virginia, USA.
-I built this after dealing with wet-speaker problems more times than I’d like to admit.
-I tried the usual recommendations too—and learned that some popular “fixes” can make things worse (heat, shaking, poking the grill).
-I wanted something that loads fast, gives safe steps, and lets you test your audio and microphone right away.
+We built this after learning firsthand that some popular “fixes” can make things worse (heat, hard shaking, poking the grille).
+The goal is something that loads fast, gives safe steps, and lets you test your audio and microphone right away.

-I treat this like “phone first aid.”
-The goal is controlled vibration—not blasting noise for ten minutes and hoping for the best.
+We treat this like “phone first aid.”
+The goal is controlled vibration—not blasting sound for ten minutes and hoping for the best.
 Most runs are meant to be short (about 30–60 seconds), then a pause.
-Short cycles + drying time tend to be safer than running it nonstop.
+Short cycles plus drying time tend to be safer than running nonstop.

 Volume matters.
-I usually recommend around 70–80% volume.
+We recommend around 70–80% volume.
 Max volume can sound harsh and, on some phones, can make distortion feel worse instead of better.

 Why three modes?
 Phones and speaker openings vary, and so does the way water “sticks.”
 Standard is the everyday option.
 Heavy Duty is for stubborn muffling right after a spill.
 Sweep changes the tone over time—sometimes a droplet that won’t move at one frequency will move at another.

-I built this for real-life panic moments: big buttons, clear steps, and on-screen visuals that show what’s happening—so you’re not guessing.
-Open it, click or tap start, and you can hear for yourself if it’s helping.
-If it works for you, share it—because someone else is probably dealing with the same muffled wet-speaker problem right now.
+This is built for real-life panic moments: big buttons, clear steps, and on-screen visuals that show what’s happening—so you’re not guessing.
+Open it, tap start, and you can hear right away if it’s helping.
+If it works for you, feel free to share it—someone else is probably dealing with the same muffled wet-speaker problem right now.
 Use it anywhere, anytime—whenever your speaker needs help after getting wet.

 Honest expectations

-Sound-based water removal can help when moisture is trapped near the speaker opening.
-It won’t fix every issue.
-If you’ve done a few short runs and the speaker is still distorted after drying time—or one side stays dead—it may need service.
+Sound-based water removal can help when moisture is trapped near the speaker opening, but it won’t fix every issue.
+If you’ve tried a few short runs and the speaker is still distorted after drying time—or one side stays silent—it may need service.

 • Water trapped in the speaker grille is a common cause of muffled sound.